Tundra Nenets language: Derivational affixes

 Tundra Nenets contains a few nominal derivational affixes that can be used to denote a cause, express an instrument, or refer to a location of action.
 For example, the noun xərwa-bco 'wish' can be derived from the verb xərwa- 'to want'.
 There are also several mixed categories of nouns that have a syntactic distribution of a different word class, yet share other properties with nouns.
 For example, the proprietive suffix -sawey° can be used to derive nouns with the meaning 'with X, having X', as in yī-sawey° 'intelligent' (from yī 'mind').

 Tundra Nenets has two verbal aspectual classes, perfective and imperfective.
 There are several derivational aspectual suffixes which can change the aspectual class of a verb.
 For example, imperfectivizing suffixes can be used to express durative, frequentative, multiplicative, and iterative meanings, such as in tola-bə 'to keep counting' (from tola- 'to count').
 There are also denominal verbs with the meaning 'to use as X, to have as X', which are formed from the accusative plural stem, such as in səb'i-q 'to use as a hat' (from səwa 'hat').

 Inflectional affixes

 Nouns are inflected for number (singular, dual, plural), case (nominative, accusative, genitive, dative, locative, ablative, prolative), and possessive, which can indicate the person and number of the possessor.
 For example, the following noun is inflected for similative case and third person plural number.

+The dual forms are only used in the grammatical cases (nominative, accusative, and genitive).
+In non-possessive constructions, the dual suffix is -x°h, and -xəyu- in possessive constructions, followed by the possessive affixes.